ibm-cloud-architecture/refarch-integration-inventory-dal/README.md

 When tests are executed by `gradlew` the reports are in the build/reports folder.

 ## Deploy
-The script ./deployToWlp.sh copy the created war to your local wlp, modify the path in this script to reflect your local environment if you do not have your WebSphere Liberty profile under ~/IBM/wlp.
+The script ../scripts/deployToWlp.sh copy the created war to your local wlp, modify the path in this script to reflect your local environment if you do not have your WebSphere Liberty profile under ~/IBM/wlp.
 The server name was *appServer*.

-You do not need that if you use docker.
+You do not need local environment and installation if you use the docker image we have defined in this project dockerfile.

-To deploy to IBM Cloud Private [this note](docs/icp/README.md) will go in detail.
+Finally yo deploy to IBM Cloud Private [this note](docs/icp/README.md) will go into details on how we did it on last ICP version.

 ## Access deployed wsdl
 Using a web broswer to the localhost should display the wsdl: [http://localhost:9080/inventory/ws?wsdl](http://localhost:9080/inventory/ws?wsdl)

 # Conclusion
-The SOA service operations defines in this project are not exposed to Bluemix application or microservices directly.
-Most likely a integration bus gateway flow will expose interfaces in the necessary different format.
+The SOA service operations defined in this project are not exposed to Bluemix application or to micro services directly.
+When using ESB pattern, integration flows will be developed to address interface mapping, protocol mapping, or different quality of service configuration.

-The project  [Inventory Flow - Integration Bus](https://github.com/ibm-cloud-architecture/refarch-integration-esb) provides the implementation of this mapping flow.
+The project  [Inventory Flow - Integration Bus](https://github.com/ibm-cloud-architecture/refarch-integration-esb) provides the implementation of SOAP to REST interface mapping flow.

 Also we define an `Inventory` API product in IBM API Connect.
 See project [API](https://github.com/ibm-cloud-architecture/refarch-integration-api).